AlvarBer/Persimmon/docs/src/implementation.md

-There are actually first two reasons, first on the actual python programs this types do not exist, at least not on an enforceable way, so when translating them to haskell the `function` field represents the "worst case", that is to say only a few functions will actually end up producing side-effects.
+There are actually first two reasons, first on the actual python programs this types do not exist, at least not on an enforceable way, so when translating them to Haskell the `function` field represents the "worst case", that is to say only a few functions will actually end up producing side-effects.
 The second and more important reason is that blocks actually execute themselves, meaning the block function does not has parameters, it relays on